 Collider Sprints are projects designed to connect students with thought leaders in industry and academia.
-Derived from the SCET #WhatsNext Watchlist, Collider Sprint topics are proposed by industry or academic research centers and designed to challenge students to develop innovative solutions that lead to industry or technology advancement, new venture creation, or measurable social impact.
+In an effort to find the next emerging fields in tech, Collider Sprint topics are proposed by industry or academic research centers and designed to challenge students to develop innovative solutions that lead to industry or technology advancement, new venture creation, or measurable social impact.
 Mentoring by industry experts provides students valuable insight into new markets and opportunities while expanding personal and professional networks.
 All Collider Sprints are team-based and project-driven, providing an opportunity to sharpen teamwork and leadership skills in a multidisciplinary environment.

 Industry and Academic Advisors